katzenpost/katzenpost/docs/specs/threat_model.rst

 7. n-1 Attacks
 ==============

+**Adversary capability:** Adversary is active and can send messages into the mix network AND the adversary can drop or delay messages sent to the mix network.
+Therefore the adversary has compromised the upstream routers for each of the perimeter mix nodes.

-There are many variations of n-1 attacks and the one that works on Poisson mix strategy is this:
+**Adversary strategy:** There are many variations of n-1 attacks and the one that works on Poisson mix strategy is this:

 The adversary must delay or drop input messages to a given mix until